Report Server Content Management (SSRS Native Mode)

 If you are using a browser to connect directly to a report server, the root node of the folder structure is the name of the report server virtual directory.
 From the root node, you can create, modify, and delete folders as necessary to organize report server content.
 You can add content to a folder, move items between folders, modify folder names or locations, and delete folders that are no longer required.

-Folders are virtual containers for published items that you access through Report Manager or a browser connection to the report server.
+Folders are virtual containers for published items that you access through the web portal or a browser connection to the report server.
 Neither the folders nor their contents actually exist in a file system.
 Instead, they are stored in the report server database and accessed through the Report Server Web service endpoint.
 The report server folder namespace is a hierarchy that includes a root node, predefined folders, and user-defined folders.
 The namespace uniquely identifies items that are stored on a report server.
 It provides an addressing scheme for specifying items in a URL.
 When you select or locate a report, the folder path becomes part of the URL for that report.

 How you work with folders depends on tasks that are part of your role assignment.
 If you are using default security, Content Managers and Publishers can create and manage folders.
 If you use custom role assignments, the role assignment must include tasks that support folder management.
 For more information about role assignments and tasks, see Granting Permissions on a Native Mode Report Server and Tasks and Permissions.